 In addition to original Medicare, there are also options for additional or alternative coverage through private providers.

 All these options are bundled together in a single plan to make it easier for you to get the care you need.
-Some Medicare Advantage plans also have a limit on how much you pay out of pocket each year.
+Some Medicare Advantage (Part C) plans also have a limit on how much you pay out of pocket each year.

 Medigap plans are private insurance plans designed to help with the portion of original Medicare costs that you pay, such as deductibles for hospital stays, coinsurance, and copays.
 Medigap policies cannot be used for Medicare Advantage coverage or expenses.